migramirez2/Harmony-ONE/progress/yuriy-menkov.md

 ---

+2024-10-16 Wed: Completed the auto deployment script.
+I'm working on testing the main methods: mint, burn, createPair.
+Working on a simple scripts to reproduce cases of adding tokens and liquidity on harmony mainnet.

+2024-10-15 Tue: Synchronized with Li, Artem and Aaron regarding further integration of pump.fun. Вistributed tasks and made a plan.
+Started deploying the [repository](https://github.com/sourlodine/Pump.fun-Smart-Contract) - locally and on the mainnet.
+Writing a script for auto deployment.

-2024-10-014 Mon: Started developing a new platform fees for creating memecoins (similar to https://pump.fun).
+2024-10-14 Mon: Started developing a new platform fees for creating memecoins (similar to https://pump.fun).
 Pumping all liquidity into ONE winner per day.
 I looked at the original [repository](https://github.com/enlomy/pump.fun) on rust.
 Researched existing evm based forks (such as [pumpeth](https://github.com/qiwihui/pumpeth)).

 ---